adamfowleruk/mljs/README.md

  - DONE Widgets: Co-occurence widget
  - DONE Core: Added values() function for lexicon and co-occurence (GET /v1/values/[name])
  - DONE Widgets: Google Kratu Analytics widget linked to MarkLogic search results
- - Widgets: Support for using widgets in non REST apps, and embedding widgets remotely, via W3C CORS support

-Targets for 0.8 (Jun 2013)
  - support XML returned as well as JSON
  - include XML -> JSON transform in JavaScript (workaround for XML snippets / raw returned in search results even with format=json enabled)
  - Pretty print utility for errors in JSON and XML (Probably requires XML -> JSON utility.
 Errors are always XML.)
  - Docs: Samples for XML use, equivalent to some of the existing JSON samples (not exhaustive)
+ - Widgets: Support for using widgets in non ML 6 REST webapps, and embedding widgets remotely, via W3C CORS support (i.e. cross site support)
+ - Widgets: File upload (single and multiple)

+Targets for 0.8 (Jun 2013)
  - Widgets: Support array children in aggregations for graphs
- - Widgets: File upload (single and multiple)
  - Browser: Lazy loading on search results (E.g. when requesting page 2 result 3 (result 13), make http request for re-search transparent) - Also for graphing when all search results need loading
  - Widgets: Create search context object, and make search widgets responsible for registering themselves with it.
 Refactor search execution code in to here.
  - Easy geospatial search
  - Widgets: Google maps (via OpenLayers?)
  - Support all search options not currently provided
+ - Complete support for /v1/values REST function
+ - More support for server management (namespaces, indexes, service extensions, update REST instance configuration, XSLT transform management)
+ - Widgets: Administration widgets (mainly aimed at pre-sales developers, not sysadmins)
  - Support nested cts:search (if possible)
  - Support for binary and plain text file save/get/search
  - CSV and TSV utilities